15 Important Questions and Answers You Must Know to Treat Joint Pain and For Better Joint Health

-- How much exercise to reduce joint pain?
+- How much exercise to ease your joint pain?

 This will depend on your joint and health condition.

-You need to work along the line that if you have moderate to severe joint pain (but not muscle pain) after your exercise (it can happen a day after your workout) – you should cut back the intensity of your workout.
-Moderate intensity exercise can improve your overall joint health and reduce joint pain yet free you from worrying about risking joint injury.
+You need to work along the line that if you have moderate to severe joint pain, which can happen a day after your workout, if so, you should cut back the intensity of your workout.
+However, if you do have muscle aches after your workout, this can be considered quite common, as such, you need not worry too much about that.
+Moderate intensity exercise can improve your overall joint health and ease joint pain yet free you from worrying about risking joint injury.

 It is advisable to stick to an exercise routine that you can happily work on a long-term basis even though they are moderate intensity exercise.
 Research has shown that putting too much pressure on a joint will contribute to joint damage in the long run.